Going through a difficult time?

 - want to have a better understanding of yourself and live a more meaningful life

-As an integrative psychotherapist based in Copenhagen I offer both face-to-face and online psychotherapy in English and other languages.
-I am trained in different psychotherapeutic approaches which I draw on according to what is more appropriate for your needs at this moment in life.
+As an integrative psychotherapist and counsellor based in Copenhagen I offer both face-to-face and online therapy in English, Italian, French and Maltese.
+I also have a good understanding of Spanish.
+I am trained in different therapeutic approaches which I draw on according to what is more appropriate for your needs at this moment in life.

 - Sleep disturbance